 One of the most important aspects of search engine optimization (SEO) is keyword research, which will help you develop robust and optimized content if properly implemented.

-Unfortunately, it’s also one of the most challenging tasks for many SEO professionals next to content creation and link building.
+Unfortunately, it’s also one of the most challenging tasks for many bloggers next to content creation and link building.

 Keyword research can seem like a massive obstacle if rarely done, particularly if you don’t have the time to do it regularly.